Home » Getting Your DegreeTransition » Get A SMART Start On Your Education

 smart start on your education

-Practically speaking, planning a career change is not unlike a planning military mission, it takes clearly defined objectives, strategic, logistic, and tactical planning – not to mention lots of support, rules of engagement, and an exit plan.
-The first thing you need to do is determine your objective – what you want to do in your post-military career.
+Practically speaking, planning a career change is not unlike planning a military mission; it takes clearly defined objectives, strategic, logistic, and tactical planning – not to mention lots of support, rules of engagement, and an exit plan.
+The first step is to determine your objective – what you want to achieve in your post-military career.
 Whatever career choice you make, chances are it is going to require a degree, certification, or Licensure – in other words, you’re likely going back to school.

-Earning a degree takes hard work, planning, time, and money.
-Thankfully the time and cost can be greatly reduced by using your military education benefits and your GI Bill.
+Earning a degree requires dedication, planning, time, and a significant financial investment.
+Thankfully, the time and cost can be significantly reduced by utilizing your military education benefits and the GI Bill.

 Like a military mission, the first step to planning your education is to clearly define your objective.
 As a famous NY Yankees player and coach used to say, “If you don’t know where you are going, you might wind up someplace else.”

-SPECIFIC: Your goals need to be clear, focused, concise, and well defined.
+• SPECIFIC: Your goals must be clear, focused, concise, and well-defined.
 Using general terms leads to mission creep (costing you extra time and money).
 Keep your goals as detailed as you can.

-MEASURABLE: Your goal needs time frames, dates, dollar amounts, number of credits, etc. to ensure your success.
+• MEASURABLE: Your goal needs specific time frames, dates, dollar amounts, and number of credits, among other details, to ensure your success.
 Think of it as setting a course with no way to check your progress; even the slightest error can throw you way off your course (again, costing you time and money).

-REALISTIC: Your goals must be practical, achievable, and credible.
-You have to believe your goals can reached or you could lose your motivation when the inevitable difficulties pop up.
+• REALISTIC: Your goals must be practical, achievable, and credible.
+You have to believe your goals can be reached or you could lose your motivation when the inevitable difficulties pop up.

-Your goals can also be broken down into smaller objectives.
+Your goals can also be broken down into smaller, more manageable objectives.

 • SHORT-TERM (completed in the next six to 12 months)